mariodotdev/mariodotdev/README.md

 ## 🔐 License & Disclaimer

-All content is created for **educational and personal purposes only**, in full respect of any contractual agreements.
+All content is created for **educational and personal purposes only**.
 Commercial use or redistribution is **not allowed** without permission.
 See each repository’s `LICENSE.md` and `DISCLAIMER.md` for details.